faizahkureshi232/portfolio123/content/pages/projects/project-two.md

 date: ''
 client: ''
 description: >-
-  An Explainable AI (XAI)-powered tool that analyzes medical scans, provides prognosis explanations, and notifies doctors via their portal.
-By combining transparency with advanced diagnostics, it ensures healthcare professionals receive actionable insights backed by clear, interpretable explanations.
+  An Explainable AI (XAI)-powered tool that not only analyzes medical scans but also spills the beans on why it thinks something’s wrong.
+It even gives doctors a nudge through their portal—because AI can’t just diagnose, it has to overachieve with transparency and sass.
 featuredImage:
   type: ImageBlock
   url: /images/Screenshot from 2024-12-02 10-37-06.png